 Important documents

-- Make photocopies of important documents (passport, home health care number, BOE address and contact information, etc.) and leave at least one set with a trusted person in your home country.
+- Make photocopies of important documents (passport, home health care number, BoE address and contact information, etc.) and leave at least one set with a trusted person in your home country.

 - You also may not have internet access for a while so it’s a good idea to print out or save any information that you think you will need upon arrival.